danielthegray/bad-link-finder-js/README.md

 browser and save time.

 This project is the result of that idea.

+** I found that it would randomly crash and not throw an error showing what happened or why, so I am abandoning this piece of JavaScript code.
+I'll leave it here in case it's useful for anyone, but I will re-write it in something else that will hopefully be more stable. **

 I have tested it on Node.js version 8.11.1.